shenwei356/kmcp/docs/database.md

 - [dustmasker](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) for masking low-complexity regions.
 - [rush](https://github.com/shenwei356/rush/releases) for executing jobs in parallel.
 - [brename](https://github.com/shenwei356/brename/releases) for batching renaming files (optional)

+**Memory notes**:

+By default, `kmcp search` loads the whole database into main memory (RAM) for fast searching.
+Optionally, the flag `--low-mem` can be set to avoid loading the whole database, while it's much slower, >10X slower on SSD and should be much slower on HDD disks.

+Another way is dividing the reference genomes into several parts and building smaller databases for all parts, so that the biggest database can be loaded into RAM.
+After performing database searching, search results on all small databases can be merged with `kmcp merge` for downstream analysis.

 ### Step 1.
 Masking low-complexity region